I:01:02 University Committees

 of the Faculty Senate and the Student Government Association, shall appoint all committee

 members.
-In order to convene a hearing, each college must be represented by one faculty
+In order to convene a hearing, at least five (5) committee members must be

-member, and two students must be present.
-The Vice Provost for Academic Affairs shall
+present.
+Of those five, two (2) must be students.
+The Vice Provost for Academic Affairs

 The Committee shall consider matters concerning academic misconduct and shall follow the procedures set forth in MTSU Policy III:00:08 Academic Misconduct.
 The Committee will determine whether the student's conduct constitutes academic misconduct.
 If so, it will determine whether disciplinary sanctions should be imposed.
 If not, it will determine whether any grade assigned by the faculty member based on academic misconduct was appropriate.